demitry/az-900/UdemyAZ900.md

 ### Scalability  - Benefit of Cloud Computing [12]

+Scalability - Ability of the system to accommodate by adding or removing resources resources as needed.

+Adapt to Changing users patterns.

+Handle traffic without requiring coding ar system design changes.

+Does traffic fluctuate?

+- based on time or day of the year
+- Black Friday E-commerce web site
+- School registrations in September
+- Tax systems in April

+#### Vertical Scaling UP/DOWN
+- Vertical Scaling Up/Down = Add CPU/RAM
+- Problem - upper limit
+- Azure - 96 vCPUs, 384 Gb memory - largest server
+- Does not improve availability
+What if this is not enough?

+#### Vertical Scaling OUT/IN
+- Adding more servers
+- No limits to scaling
+- Additional complexity for Load Balancing
+- Can improve Availability

+#### Impact on Cost
+- Add or Reduce resources
+- Be perfectly sized

 ### Elasticity  - Benefit of Cloud Computing [13]
 ### Reliability  - Benefit of Cloud Computing [14]